Chart Color Schemes

 Collinsville features high concentrations of lone person households, with a lower-than-average median household size

-Family households account for 63.6% of all households, including 22.6% couples with children, 29.1% couples without children, and 10.1% single parent families.
-Non-family households constitute the remaining 36.4%, with lone person households at 35.3% and group households making up 1.6%.
-The median household size is 2.2 people, smaller than the Rest of Qld average of 2.5.
+Family households constitute 63.6% of all households, including 22.6% that are couples with children, 29.1% that are couples without children, and 10.1% that are single parent families.
+Non-family households make up the remaining 36.4%, with lone person households at 35.3% and group households comprising 1.6% of the total.
+The median household size is 2.2 people, which is smaller than the Rest of Qld average of 2.5.

 Frequently Asked Questions - Households